byamabe/windsurf-project/DEVELOPMENT_PROGRESS.md

   - Streamlined table layout while maintaining all functionality
 - Fixed navigation after episode creation/editing to return to correct podcast episode list

+## 2025-02-15

+### Type System and Component Updates

+#### Changes Made
+1. Updated component imports to use Nuxt composables:
+   - Modified `AuthLoginModal.vue`, `AuthSignupModal.vue`, `AuthTest.vue`, and `TheHeader.vue` to use `#imports` for Supabase
+   - Replaced direct imports from `@supabase/supabase-js` with Nuxt's built-in composables
+   - Updated router imports to use `#app` instead of `vue-router`

+2. Form Components Type Updates:
+   - Updated `PodcastForm.vue` with proper type definitions matching database schema
+   - Updated `EpisodeForm.vue` with correct form data structure
+   - Simplified form submission logic across components

+3. Authentication Components:
+   - Standardized user state management using `useSupabaseUser` composable
+   - Improved error handling in auth-related components
+   - Unified loading state management across components

+#### Technical Decisions
+- Decided to use Nuxt's auto-imports system for better integration with the framework
+- Standardized the approach to user state management using Nuxt Supabase module composables
+- Simplified component logic by removing duplicate code and unnecessary complexity

+#### Known Issues
+- Build process showing some TypeScript errors related to imports
+- Some components may need further updates to handle proper type definitions
+- Potential duplicate imports from Pinia that need to be addressed

+#### Next Steps
+1. Resolve remaining TypeScript errors in the build process
+2. Test all authentication flows with updated components
+3. Update remaining components to use proper Nuxt composables
+4. Add proper error boundaries and loading states
+5. Document the new type system and component patterns

+## 2025-02-15

+### TypeScript and Deployment Improvements
+#### Fixed TypeScript Build Errors
+- Resolved TypeScript errors in podcast and episode creation components
+- Added proper type definitions for database entities in `types/database.ts`
+- Added Nuxt-Supabase type declarations in `types/nuxt-supabase.d.ts`
+- Updated interfaces to match Supabase schema:
+  - Fixed nullable fields in `PodcastFormData` interface
+  - Corrected status type to use proper enum values
+  - Added proper typing for user authentication using `useSupabaseUser`

+#### Deployment Configuration
+- Successfully deployed to Netlify with TypeScript strict mode enabled
+- Build process now completes without TypeScript errors
+- Remaining warnings are only related to duplicate Pinia imports (non-critical)

+#### Next Steps
+- Monitor Netlify deployment for any runtime issues
+- Consider addressing duplicate Pinia imports if they cause performance issues
+- Continue maintaining strict TypeScript compliance for new features

 ## Admin Setup

 ### Setting Up Admin User